Mehak1524/Meals_App_Flutter/README.md

 - **Dark Mode**: Implement a dark mode for better accessibility and user experience.
 - **Animations**: Add smooth transitions and animations for a more engaging UI experience.

-## 🛡️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.